jmazeral/jmazeral/README.md

 he/him

 ## ⚡ **Interests:**
-I find myself bouncing around between different languages and subjects, but right now I'm super into web development and machine learning.
+I find myself bouncing around between different languages and subjects, but right now I'm super into web development.

 ## 💬 **Skills:**
 I'm always learning new things, but I feel confident in a handful of stuff: